yennanliu/NYC_Taxi_Pipeline/README.md

 # 4. Dockerize the project
 # 5. Tune the spark batch/stream code
 # 6. Tune the kafka, zoopkeeper cluster setting
-# 7. Travis CI/CD
-# 8. Use Airflow to schedule batch pipeline
 ```
 </details>